 We are investigating, in the lab, possible agents to fight rhabdomyosarcoma and other sarcoma subtypes.

-Our researchers have conducted and are conducting several sarcoma-specific clinical trials, including pharmaceutically-sponsored, investigator-initiated and cooperative group trials.
+Our researchers conduct sarcoma-specific clinical trials, including pharmaceutically-sponsored, investigator-initiated and cooperative group trials.